Reading Time: 13 minutes

 Although it enables interaction with the UI but restricts access to hardware, Also, the APIs for backend development in browsers are limited due to security concerns.

-On the contrary, in Node JS, different sets of APIs can be used for backend development, including HTTP requests and support for file systems, which end up enhancing speed and functionality and giving greater access.
+On the contrary, in Node JS, there are different sets of APIs that can be used for backend development, including HTTP requests and support for file systems, which end up enhancing speed and functionality and giving greater access.

 2. Leverage of control